firesidefiction/firesidefiction.github.io/_drafts/2017-09-19-reaching-beyond.md

 #### About the author

-It's taken Evelyn a circuitous time to arrive at her actual purpose in life — writing stories.
+It's taken Evelyn a circuitous time to arrive at her actual purpose in life—writing stories.
 A reformed brand marketer, she now spends her time experiencing everything life has to offer, weaving them into her stories.
 Evelyn participated in a Bulgarian artist residency in May and will continue with others throughout Europe for the rest of this year.